-ART 680 A, B, C. Directed Study: Sculpture.
-3 credits each.
-(May be repeated or taken concurrently.)
+ART 680.
+Directed Study: Sculpture.
+3 credits.
+(May be repeated.)

 Independent research under faculty supervision with an emphasis on individual artistic development and its relationship to recent developments in contemporary art.
 A board range of materials and processes are available for student investigation: metal fabrication, woodworking, casting methods, performance, and video, among others.
 Prerequisite: Nine hours undergraduate sculpture or permission of instructor.